 The Main Campus is home to the Media Learning Center for the study of Critical Languages and other self-study courses and the Presser Learning Center, a nationally-known multimedia laboratory for teacher education in music.
 The university's 24-hour classical and jazz radio station, WRTI-FM, is located at the Entertainment and Community Education Center, behind the Liacouras Center at 1509 Cecil B. Moore Avenue, Third Floor, Philadelphia, PA 19121-3410.

-The Liacouras Center, a venue for sports, entertainment, cultural, and educational activities, consists of a 10,200-seat concert and convocation center and is home to the Temple Owls Basketball teams, the Esther Boyer Theater, the Independence Blue Cross Student Recreation Center, the Entertainment and Community Education Center, and a 1,200-car garage.
+The Liacouras Center is a 10,000-seat multi-purpose venue for sports, entertainment, cultural, and educational activities and is home to the Temple Owls Basketball teams, the Esther Boyer Theater, the Independence Blue Cross Student Recreation Center, the Entertainment and Community Education Center, and a 1,200-car garage.

 The world-class TECH Center, located on 12th and Montgomery, features many technology resources available to students.
 The facility includes hundreds of computers, a help desk, the university Welcome Center, faculty wing, specialty labs, an internet lounge, social spaces, and private breakout rooms for studying.

-The Howard Gittis Student Center includes the Valaida S. Walker Food Court, the Graphics Media Center, a Barnes & Noble Bookstore, The UPS Store, Philadelphia Federal Credit Union, the Student Activities office, an information center, the student newspaper, Temple Student Government Offices, Main Campus Program Board, the school yearbook, the Office of the Dean of Students, television lounge, quiet lounge and student organizational space.
+The Howard Gittis Student Center includes the Food Court, the Graphics Media Center, a Barnes & Noble Bookstore, The UPS Store, Philadelphia Federal Credit Union, the Student Activities office, The Reel Cinema, an information center, the student newspaper, Temple Student Government Offices, Main Campus Program Board, the school yearbook, the Office of the Dean of Students, television lounge, quiet lounge and student organizational space.